GrugLikesRocks/Rising-Revenant/README.md

 **Trade and Tact**

 Each outpost and reinforcement in Rising Revenant adheres to the ERC721 NFT standards.
-Players can trade their outposts and their defences at any game phase, facilitating strategic maneuvers and potential shifts in Atlas's balance of power.
+Players can trade their outposts and their defences at any game phase, facilitating strategic maneuvers and potential shifts in the map's balance of power.

 **Conclusion**

 Rising Revenant offers an exhilarating mix of strategy, chance, and foresight, making it a captivating endeavor for gamers and crypto enthusiasts.
-Will you rise to the challenge and etch your name in the annals of the Atlas?
+Will you rise to the challenge and etch your name in the annals of this adventure?

 <img width="6737" alt="Rising Revenant (1)" src="https://github.com/GrugLikesRocks/Rising-Revenant/assets/92889945/13038196-65ed-4acc-a4d6-a017581e75ae">